Pusahispida/CanSimulator/README.md

 ## Build and usage

-Build can be done using the 'build.sh' script.
+* Build can be done using the 'build.sh' script.
-You can test this simulator with virtual CAN interface (vCAN).
+* You can test this simulator with virtual CAN interface (vCAN).
-CAN bus initialization can be done using for example './can_init.sh can0 500000'.
+* CAN bus initialization can be done using for example './can_init.sh can0 500000'.
-Basic usage of CAN simulator:
+* Basic usage of CAN simulator:
-Available commands can be listed using ./can-simulator-ng --help
+* Available commands can be listed using: "./can-simulator-ng --help"
-Adding permissions for automatic CAN bus initialization to can-simulator-ng binary sudo setcap cap_net_raw,cap_net_admin+ep can-simulator-ng
+* Adding permissions for automatic CAN bus initialization to can-simulator-ng binary "sudo setcap cap_net_raw,cap_net_admin+ep can-simulator-ng"

 ## Unittesting
 Run to compile and execute tests: